Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 to source the environment file `$AZ_BATCH_TASK_WORKING_DIR/.shipyard.envlist` in a shell within the docker `command` or `entrypoint` if you want any environment variables to be expanded.
+* (optional) `environment_variables_secret_id` under the job are environment variables stored in KeyVault that should be applied to all tasks operating under the job.
+The secret stored in KeyVault must be a valid json string, e.g., `{ "env_var_name": "env_var_value" }`.
 * (optional) `input_data` is an object containing data that should be ingressed for the job.
 Any `input_data` defined at this level will be downloaded for this job which can be run on any number of compute nodes